 - Can be up to 85% of the reason people decide to buy your product or service.

-- Visual content is more than 40x more likely to get shared on social media.
+- Is more than 40x more likely to get shared on social media.

 - Facebook live videos have an engagement rate of 4.3% compared to 2.2% for non-live videos.